Holly answers all your burning questions about dyslexia assessment…

 In most cases, you’ll find out immediately.
 I am normally able to give you verbal feedback straight after the assessment.

-Payments can be made via bank transfer, cheque, or cash.
+Payments can be made via bank transfer or cash.

-The first step is to have an In-Depth Dyslexia Assessment done.
+The first step is to have a Dyslexia Assessment done.
 The results will help you to know the maximum allowances that your child is likely to be able to receive.

 It is the school SENCo/Exams Officer who makes the ultimate decision, but having a formal dyslexia assessment and report will help you to fight your child’s corner and suggest exactly what to test them on to ensure they find the evidence to submit to the JCQ (Joint Council for Qualifications).

 I have a BA, a PGCE (teaching qualification), and a PGCert SpLD (Dyslexia).
 I am an Associate Member of the British Dyslexia Association (AMBDA), with Approved Teacher Status (ATS), which means I am fully qualified to carry out dyslexia assessments that meet the official standards accepted by schools and workplaces.